 I am a machine learning research scientist at the National Renewable Energy Lab (NREL).
-Currently, I am working on developing scientific foundation models.
+Currently, I am working on developing scientific foundation models and Assistants.
 In the past, I have researched advances in deep generative modeling and reinforcement learning.
 I am broadly interested in applications of AI to clean energy systems.

-At NREL, I apply ML to real-world problems such as building energy management, weather and power forecasting, and discovering novel enzymes.
+At NREL, I apply ML to real-world problems such as building energy management, weather and power forecasting, synthetic biology, and materials science.
 NREL is a DOE national lab that uses AI and supercomputing to help tackle the climate crises, which I believe to be one of the most pressing challenges of our time.

 [CV][Google scholar] [Github]